Time-Series Foundation Models for ISP Traffic Forecasting: Results and Discussion

 Figure~\ref{fig:hourly_context_sensitivity} and Figure~\ref{fig:10min_context_sensitivity} (shown in the Appendix) illustrate how varying the context length ($L$) influences forecasting performance across hourly and 10-minute aggregation levels.
 As both exhibit similar trends, only the hourly results are discussed here due to space constraints.

 For hourly forecasts ($H=96$), the RMSE remains nearly unchanged as $L$ increases from 512 to 1536, indicating that the model already encodes sufficient temporal memory with moderate context.
 Similarly, at 10-minute resolution ($H=336$), longer lookback windows show no consistent improvement in either RMSE or $R^2$.
 These results suggest that TTM’s pretrained temporal representations capture recurring diurnal and weekly cycles even when short historical windows are used.
-This shows that foundation models learn strong implicit periodic priors during pretraining, reducing dependence on extensive local history.